 You may be tempted to use hot water when using the garbage disposal thinking it will “melt” away any food that is down there, but that’s a bad idea.
 While hot water does dissolve things like grease, it does more harm than good when it comes to your pipes.

 Hot water can push the grease further down into the pipes where it can form a clog.
 Meanwhile, cold water helps solidify grease so it can move down the drain more easily.

 Don’t Put These Things Down the Garbage Disposal!

 Here’s a list of things you should never put down the garbage disposal:

 - Clam or oyster shells

 - Corn cobs or husks

 - Potato peels

-Essentially, the trick is to avoid putting anything that is greasy, stringy or hard to chew down the garbage disposal.
+Essentially, the trick is to avoid putting anything greasy, stringy, or hard to chew down the garbage disposal.
 That said, we hope you found this information useful.
-If you find yourself needing help with a garbage disposal or clogged kitchen sink drain, contact Winters Home Services for the professional help you need!
+If you find yourself needing help with a garbage disposal or clogged kitchen sink drain, contact Winters® Home Services for the professional help you need!